Sign In Forgot Password

 Rabbi Seth Goldstein is both committed to creating vibrant Jewish community and using a spiritual voice to speak to issues of social justice and common concern.

 He has been at TBH since graduating from the Reconstructionist Rabbinical College in 2003, and also holds an MA in Jewish Studies from the Jewish Theological Seminary and a Certificate in Nonprofit Management from the University of Washington.
-He is currently the Immediate Past President of the Reconstructionist Rabbinical Association.
+He served as President of the Reconstructionist Rabbinical Association.

-Rabbi Goldstein is the author of numerous published articles, essays and liturgy.
+Rabbi Goldstein is the author of numerous published articles, essays, liturgy, and poetry, and has been quoted in major news outlets.
 He writes regularly on his blog, Rabbi 360 and has produced both a weekly podcast, Torah tl;dr, and a webseries, Carpooling with Rabbi.
 Most recently he creates Jewish content on TikTok.

 He is deeply engaged in local community affairs and active in Interfaith Works of Thurston County and the Faith Action Network, a statewide advocacy organization.
 He has testified in front of the Washington State Legislature on numerous occasions.